CharlRitter/level-up-developer-experience/README.md

  │ └── talk_slides.md
 ```

-## Why Containerized, Declarative Approach
+## Why Containerised, Declarative Approach

-Our approach provides several benefits for developer experience:
+Our approach provides several benefits for the developer experience:

-- **Consistency and Reproducibility**: Containers ensure uniform environments and immutable artifacts across all stages
+- **Consistency and Reproducibility**: Containers ensure uniform environments and immutable artefacts across all stages
 - **Declarative Infrastructure and Self-Healing**: Define desired state in YAML manifests and let Kubernetes maintain it
 - **Scalability and Efficiency**: Easily adjust resources and scale applications as needed
 - **Improved Collaboration**: Infrastructure as code enables version control and peer review of configurations